Rawlins Park: 20th and 21st centuries

 There were additional plans to build linear parks, adorned with magnolia trees, from Rawlins Park on the east to linear parks to the west, terminating at the Old Naval Observatory.
 The only park that was built, Walt Whitman Park, replaced an auditorium built in the 1920s.
 In 1940, there was another plan to extend Rawlins Park to the Old Naval Observatory, but just as before, the process did not take place.

 During the 1960s, the E Street Expressway tunnel was built, which linked E Street on the west side of Walt Whitman Park to Interstate 66.
 As more buildings were constructed in the surrounding area, traffic became an issue.
 Changes made including ending New York Avenue at the park and constructing the new tunnel expressway.
 Another event that took place in the 1960s was the proposed removal of the statue in Washington, D.C, to Rawlins, Wyoming, which was named after the general.
 Wyoming Senator Gale W. McGee was the main supporter of the plan.
 The successful opposition to the idea came from one of Rawlins' ancestors, who asked her senators in Indiana to intercede.
 On November 8, 1964, Rawlins Park was included as a contributing property to the DCIHS listing of the L'Enfant Plan.
 The listing was later added to the NRHP on April 24, 1997.

 By 1999, there were large office buildings surrounding the park, including the United Unions Building to the east, and the aforementioned buildings on the north and south sides of the park.
 In late 1999, the Interior Department allotted $100,000 to make much needed repairs in the park.
 The only surviving older residence in the park's vicinity is The Octagon House.

 A 2001 article in The Washington Post noted how many times the Rawlins statue had been moved.
 First, when the GAR had it moved in the 1880s to an area near 7th Street and Pennsylvania Avenue NW.
 When a new public restroom building was constructed, the statue was moved again.
 The third time it was moved, it was across the street, due to construction of the National Archives Building.
 Its fourth and final move is when the statue was returned to Rawlins Park in 1931.
+As part of the United States Semiquincentennial, several parks in the city were temporarily closed by the NPS for restoration work, including $11 million in improvements to Rawlins Park.
+This included repairs to the fountain which had been inoperable.